katruje/kikon-tai/internal/roadmap.md

 - [ ] Optional: prepare walkthrough scripts or prompt examples
 - [ ] Plan runtime/config separation strategy for packaging (optional)
 - [ ] Determine if `/internal/` and `/seed/` should be retained or externalized
+- [ ] Ensure reviewer agent outputs clear build summaries and changelogs to `/logs/`

+## Phase 5: Pull Request Automation and Feedback Loop
+- [ ] Enable PR submission to GitHub via `pr_agent`
+- [ ] Ensure agent PRs are clearly tagged as machine-generated
+- [ ] Assign user as reviewer for agent-submitted PRs
+- [ ] Route reviewer feedback into backlog for follow-up
+- [ ] Block PR submission if unresolved reviewer feedback exists
+- [ ] Support auto-approval if no human reviewer is assigned
+- [ ] Update README with revised architecture and PR loop documentation

 ---